merely-useful/py-rse/index.md

 ```

 Just to be safe,
-we should use `sort`'s `-n` option to specify that we want to sort numerically.
+we use `sort`'s `-n` option to specify that we want to sort numerically.
 Without it,
 `sort` would order things alphabetically
 so that `10` would come before `2`.